palewire/first-web-scraper/docs/index.rst

 .. code-block:: python
     :emphasize-lines: 3,4

-    >>> def divide_by_two(input):
+    >>> def divide_by_two(x):
-    >>>    return input / 2.0
+    >>>    return x / 2.0
     >>> divide_by_two(10)
     5

 Once you write a function (assuming it works) you don't need to know what's inside.
 You can just feed it an input and expect an output in return.

 Every function must be declared by the word ``def``, which stands for "define".
-That is followed by the name of the function (like a loop you can call it anything you want, but you should aim for it to make some sense), and then a set of parentheses in which you can define the arguments the function should expect.
+That is followed by the name of the function.
+Like the variable in a ``loop` you can call it anything you want.

 .. code-block:: python
     :emphasize-lines: 1

-    >>> def get_half(input):
+    >>> def get_half(x):
-    >>>    return input / 2.0
+    >>>    return x / 2.0

-In our example above, our ``divide_by_two`` function expects one argument, which we've called ``input`` -- basically the number that we want to divide by two.
+The name is then followed by a set of parentheses in which you can define the arguments the function should expect.
+In our example above, we've called the only argument``x``.

-When we feed it the number, like the number 10, a variable by the name of our argument is created within the function.
+When we feed a value in, like the number 10, a variable by the name of our argument is created within the function.
 You can name that what you want too.

 .. code-block:: python
     :emphasize-lines: 1,2